mpub/mp_lightroom/README.md

 - In Lightroom go to File -> Plug-in Manager.
 - The Plug-in Manager window will pop up.
 - On the bottom left side click the Add Button this will reveal your hard drive.
 Find the folder you extracted the zipfile to.
-- Select the file "mp.lrplugin" and the plugin is installed.
+- Select the file "mp.lrplugin" click on "Done" and the plugin is installed.